Skip to Content

 clientTemplateDefs: object

-Extends the template definitions with the custom definitions that can be used as fromTemplates field in the composed client or segmented client.
+Extends the template definitions with custom definitions that can be used as the fromTemplates field in the composed client or segmented client.

 composedClient: object